Technologicat/mcpyrate/README.md

 Now consider the *use site* of your macro.
 It's not possible to see the run-time coverage of the code that originates from the quoted block (inside your macro), for two reasons:

  1. There are usually multiple use sites, because each invocation of your macro is a use site - that's the whole point of defining a macro.
- 2. The quoted code does not belong to the final use site's source file, so given a view to its unexpanded source (which is what coverage tools report against), those lines simply aren't there.
+ 2. The quoted code does not belong to the final use site's source file, so looking at its unexpanded source (which is what coverage tools report against), those lines simply aren't there.

 Note these are fundamental facts of macro-enabled code; it doesn't matter whether quasiquotes were used to construct the AST.
-Seeing the run-time coverage would require saving the expanded source code to disk, and a coverage analyzer that knows about the macro expansion process.
+Seeing the run-time coverage would require saving the expanded source code (not only expanded bytecode) to disk, and a coverage analyzer that knows about the macro expansion process.

-### Why doesn't `mcpyrate` copy the source location of a `with` macro invocation to each top-level item in the body?

-This strategy was used by `mcpy`.
-The problem is, it overwrites the line numbers of any user code that exists at the top level of the `with` block, preventing the reporting of those lines as covered.

-We only fill in the source location info for a node if it doesn't yet have any.
+Also, there's the technical obstacle that in Python, an AST node can only have one source location, and has no *filename* attribute that could be used to indicate which source file it came from.
+In the presence of macros, the assumptions underlying that design no longer hold.

+With coverage analysis of regular functions, there is no such problem, because any activation of a function can be thought of as happening at its definition site (equipped with a stack frame for bookkeeping).
+With macros, the same does not hold; the code is pasted independently to each use site, and that's where it runs.

+### My line numbers aren't monotonically increasing, why is that?

+This is normal.
+In macro-enabled code, when looking at the expanded output (such as shown by `step_expansion`), the line numbers stored in the AST - which refer to the original, unexpanded source code - aren't necessarily monotonic.

+Any AST node that existed in the unexpanded source code will, in the expanded code, refer to its original line number in the unexpanded code, whereas (as mentioned above) any macro-generated node will refer to the line of the macro invocation that produced it.

+Hence, non-monotonicity occurs if a block (or decorator) macro adds new AST nodes *after* existing AST nodes that originate from lines below the macro invocation node itself in the unexpanded source file.

+(Note that the non-monotonicity, when present at all, is mild; it's local to each block.)

 ## Macro expansion error reporting

-Any exception raised during macro expansion is reported immediately at compile time, and the program exits.
+Any exception raised during macro expansion is reported immediately at macro expansion time, and the program exits.

 The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).

-The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro.
+The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro (including a traceback of where it occurred in the macro code).

+### Differences to MacroPy

+In `mcpyrate`, the exception is reported immediately, at macro expansion time.

+In `mcpyrate`, **any type of** exception raised at macro-expansion time will be reported and chained into a macro-expansion error.

+We recommend raising a `SyntaxError` with a descriptive message if there's something wrong with how the macro was invoked (or with the AST layout of the `tree` it got); and `TypeError` or a `ValueError` (as appropriate) if there is a problem in the macro arguments meant for the macro itself.
+(As opposed to macro arguments such as in the `let` example, where it's just another place to send in an AST to be processed.)

 ## Examples